mustafalii/StreetMap-Shortest-Path/README.md

 # StreetMap-Shortest-Path

 ## Introduction
 Given a data-set representing the roads and intersections in a specific geographic region, this program plots a map of the data and provides shortest path directions between any two arbitrary intersections using Dijkstra’s algorithm.
+This project taught me a lot about run-time optimization and strengthened my knowledge of data structures.

 ## Input Data
 Data is stored in tab-delimited text files.
 See files: ur.txt, monroe.txt.
 The file nys.txt could not be uploaded due to file size restrictions.